Carreau/ipython-wiki/IPEP-23:-Backbone.js-Widgets.md

 ## Back-end to front-end

-There are 5 different methods the back-end can send:
+There are 3 different methods the back-end can send:
 - "display"
 - "update"
-- "add_class"
-- "remove_class"
 - "custom"

 Each method has a different message structure depending on the contents that need to be sent.